-On 23 June 2015, Westerby wrote to Mr N providing an update on the Kijani Fund.
-The letter reminded Mr N that the Kijani and SAMAIF funds were now considered non-standard assets and explained:
+While I've not seen a copy of the June 2015 letter Westerby sent to Mr B, from other complaints we've received I'm aware that Westerby sent consumers a letter in June 2015 in which it provided consumers with an update on the Kijani Fund.
+The letter reminded consumers that the Kijani and SAMAIF funds were now considered non-standard assets and explained:

 - The Kijani fund was being investigated by auditors.
-The fund managers had taken the decision to liquidate all assets and return client investments within 30 to 60 days. - This information had been given to Westerby by AMI, but it hadn't been able to ascertain who made the statement originally. - Some investors had made redemption requests over 90 days ago but not received any money. - The advisor dealing with Abana clients (by this point a Mrs B, not Mr F) had become "directly authorised with the FCA" under a new firm - Abana (FS) Ltd. - Abana customers were in the process of being novated (moved over) to Abana FS Ltd. - Again it strongly urged Mr N to contact his "regulated financial advisor", (referring, I assume, to Abana (FS) Ltd).
-It didn't however ask Mr N to confirm whether he wanted to continue to hold the investments on this occasion.
+The fund managers had taken the decision to liquidate all assets and return client investments within 30 to 60 days. - This information had been given to Westerby by AMI, but it hadn't been able to ascertain who made the statement originally. - Some investors had made redemption requests over 90 days ago but not received any money. - The advisor dealing with Abana clients (by this point a Mrs C, not Mr F) had become "directly authorised with the FCA" under a new firm - Abana (FS) Ltd. - Abana customers were in the process of being novated (moved over) to Abana FS Ltd. - It strongly urged consumers to contact their "regulated financial advisor", (referring, I assume, to Abana (FS) Ltd).
+It didn't however ask consumers to confirm whether they wanted to continue to hold the investments on this occasion.

-Westerby then wrote to Mr N again on 17 July 2015 and explained that the licence of the administrator of the ePortfolio Solutions platform had been suspended by the MFSC.
-The letter also explained to Mr N that other funds held within his SIPP had also been suspended, including the SAMAIF.
+While I've not seen a copy of the July 2015 letter Westerby sent to Mr B, from other complaints we've received I'm aware that Westerby sent consumers a letter in July 2015 in which it explained that the licence of the administrator of the ePortfolio Solutions platform had been suspended by the MFSC.
+The letter also explained to consumers that other funds held had also been suspended, including the SAMAIF.
 It was explained towards the end of the letter that: